ccib-social/ccib-social.github.io/_pages/jc.md

 On weeks which CCIB students give seminar, the Journal Club will discuss articles of special interest to its members.
 The Journal Club welcomes suggestions for special interest articles by its members. <a href="https://www.dropbox.com/request/05bGxvuzKun0YtdVWykJ?oref=e">Submit your article suggestion as a pdf here!</a><br /><br />

-The CCIB Journal Club meets weekly on Mondays at 2 PM in the Joint Health Sciences Center, Room 203.
-Complimentary coffee and snacks will be provided.
+In normal semesters, the CCIB Journal Club meets weekly on Mondays at 2 PM in the Joint Health Sciences Center, Room 203.
+Complimentary coffee and snacks are provided.
 All students (undergraduate and graduate) and postdocs in CCIB research labs are welcome.
+Due to the COVID-19 pandemic, we will meet online via Zoom for the forseeable future.
 See below for a more detailed schedule.</font>

 <hr>